Lead Generator #10 – Start Your Own Mini-Trade Show

 But it all started with about $150 our of our pocket, and a little bit of work!

 One final comment — we did not do this to make money, but rather to simply market our practice.
 Although we charged the vendors a modest amount (attendees were free), our goal was simply to break even.
 In recent years, a modest attendee fee was added to cover some of the costs.
 Had we become greedy and tried to “monetize” the show in a big way , I’m not sure it would still be around.

 So, if you need a jump start for a local market, consider starting your own local mini-trade show.
 Keep it simple — keep it inexpensive — and keep it fun.

 P.S.
-Click here for info on the 2012 Minnesota EMC Event.
+Click here for info on the latest Minnesota EMC Event.

 © 2012 – 2016, jumptoconsulting.com.
 All rights reserved.